Connecting drives

 2. Click Add data source, then select Azure Blob Storage.

-• Workspace members: Connect the drive as a workspace drive.
+• Workspace members (Recommended) — Connect the drive to the selected workspace.
 Only members of the selected workspace have access.

 4. On the configuration screen, fill in your authentication and container details, using the configuration settings description table for guidance.
 Click Next.

 5. Select whether to set the drive as a default drive.
-Be aware of how changing the default drive affects assets.
+Not usually recommended, see Managing default drives for details.

 6. Click Done